Missing Document Title

 To read information we use Console.ReadLine()

-This pauses our program for the user to type in text and press ENTER
+This pauses our program for the user to type in text and press ENTER.

-Then assigns the answer to a string
+Then assigns the answer to a string variable we place on the left-hand-side.

 [.column]